symondsandson/dnsmasq-local/README.md

   it.

 \*\* Any unrecognized attribute that is passed in will be assumed to be a correct Dnsmasq setting and rendered out to its config.
+These attributes' values can be `true`, `false`, integers, strings, or arrays.

 ***dnsmasq_local_service***